namecoin/namecoin.org/_posts/2024-10-21-sockstrace-funding-nlnet-ngi0-core.md

 Specifically, the following areas of development will be funded:

-* Improved speed by whitelisting specific syscalls.
+* Improved speed by whitelisting specific syscalls
-* Handling incoming TCP (Transmission Control Protocol) connections.
+* Handling incoming TCP (Transmission Control Protocol) connections
-* Improved test coverage.
+* Improved test coverage
 * Enforce stream isolation
-* Provide support for POWER systems.
+* Provide support for POWER systems
 * SOCKSify DNS traffic

 This work will principally be done by developers Jeremy Rand and Robert Nganga (who is the author of this post).